zapier/zapier-platform-cli/README-source.md

     * Introduce a test for that trigger
         - Write the test
         - `zapier test`
-    * Deploy app to Zapier
-        - `zapier register`
-        - `zapier deploy`
-        - Go to zapier.com and run it
-        - Show how `zapier logs` will list the requests made in production
     * Introduce the idea of making a change to our app
         - Update test to expect an query param
         - Run test, see it fail
         - Add an input field to trigger
         - Include the input field in the URL with {{}} syntax (gloss over details for now)
         - Run test, see it pass
+    * Deploy app to Zapier
+        - `zapier register`
+        - `zapier deploy`
-        - Want to see it on Zapier, so `zapier deploy`
+        - Go to zapier.com and run it
-        - Go view update in Zap Editor (now has an optional need)
+        - Show how `zapier logs` will list the requests made in production
     * Explore {{}} and perform a bit more
         - Explain how Zapier passes data collected from fields in a Zap to your app
         - Elude to the idea that there is more context there as well with authData and environment (more on that later)